 Note: LinkedIn does have an “audience expansion” feature, but in our tests, it hasn’t been very effective.
 This could change in the future… and if it does, we’ll keep you updated.

-Unlike Facebook, which used to partner with other companies for some of it’s b2b data, LinkedIn has data on people all from within their own social media platform.
+Unlike Facebook, which used to partner with other companies for some of its b2b data (and most of it is no longer available), LinkedIn has their own native data on people who have a LinkedIn account.

-One of the reasons for this, is that when people sign up for a LinkedIn account, people will tell LinkedIn exactly who they are (their job title, who they work for, how big the company is, etc).
+This is because when people sign up for a LinkedIn account, they will tell LinkedIn exactly who they are (their job title, who they work for, how big the company is, etc).

-LinkedIn then allows you to enter that information into its advertising platform, to target the exact kind of people you want to get in front of.
+The LinkedIn advertising platform then allows you to enter that information to target the exact kind of LinkedIn users who would be your ideal client.

-Another advantage LinkedIn has, is that it has data such as “company size”.
-This has been very powerful targeting feature for the businesses I’ve worked with on LinkedIn.
+Another advantage LinkedIn ads has, is that you can target people based on “company size”.
+This is a very powerful targeting feature for the businesses I’ve worked with on LinkedIn.

-If you target people on Facebook with the job title “CEO” for example, you could get all kinds of different sized businesses.
+For example, If you target people on Facebook with the job title “CEO”, you will target all kinds of different business sizes.
 That’s fine, if you work with all kinds of different sized businesses.
 But what if you only want to work with businesses with 10 or more employees?
-There are some things you can do to reduce the chances you work with smaller businesses on Facebook, but on LinkedIn you can actually tell them the exact size of a company you want to target.
+On LinkedIn you can tell them the exact size of a company you want to target.

 What this means: How smart the social media channel is in helping you deliver your ads to the right people